top of page

 Comfortable Clothing:

-For optimal electrode placement during your initial evaluation and treatment sessions, please wear loose-fitting clothing that allows easy access to the areas experiencing pain or numbness.
+For optimal electrode placement during your sessions, please wear loose-fitting clothing that allows easy access to the areas experiencing pain or numbness.
 We understand some situations might require a change of clothes.
 Don't worry, we have a large handicap-accessible bathroom where you can comfortably change into something more suitable, such as shorts or a loose-fitting top.

 Additional Tips: